JuniorBand/MatrixDeterminant/README.md

 ### The CalculateDet2 presents Big O notation of O(N^3) in time complexity, which is better, and it is based on the Gauss Elimination method to find determinants.

+If you to run it without downloading anything, run online with [Online GDB](https://onlinegdb.com/J68Y8BGEhO).